1. Quickstart Guide¶

 - bin_dir: set to the location where zkg installs

 - zeek_dist: set to the location of Zeek's source code.
 If you didn't build/install Zeek from source code, this field will not be set, but it's only needed if you plan on installing packages that have uncompiled Zeek plugins.

 With those settings, the package manager will install Zeek scripts, Zeek plugins, and ZeekControl plugins into directories where zeek and zeekctl will, by default, look for them.
 ZeekControl clusters will also automatically distribute installed package scripts/plugins to all nodes.

-If your Zeek installation is owned by "root" and you intend to run zkg as a different user, then you should grant "write" access to the directories specified by script_dir and plugin_dir.
-E.g. you could do something like:
+If your Zeek installation is owned by "root" and you intend to run zkg as a different user, you have two options.

 If you prefer to manually pick the package scripts to load, you may instead add

 @load <package_name>, where